robotlolita/siren/documentation/platform-design.md

 necessary.

-## Interlude: A Review of Mermaid's Object Model
+## Interlude: A Review of Siren's Object Model

-Mermaid is a pure object oriented language, which largely means that the entities available to model the world in Mermaid are objects.
-In Mermaid, everything is an object, and all of the operations work on objects.
-This gives Mermaid a sufficiently expressive computational and compositional power — the result of composing an object is another object, which can be further composed with existing operations into further objects.
+Siren is a pure object oriented language, which largely means that the entities available to model the world in Siren are objects.
+In Siren, everything is an object, and all of the operations work on objects.
+This gives Siren a sufficiently expressive computational and compositional power — the result of composing an object is another object, which can be further composed with existing operations into further objects.

 An object is an entity together with the set of operations it supports.
-In Mermaid all objects carry all of the operations that they support.
+In Siren all objects carry all of the operations that they support.
 The only way of "using" (or rather, interacting with) an object is to send that object a message.
 The object might then choose whether to perform the operation (if it can understand it) or not.